Guest post and photos by Laurence Vuillemin, owner of Paris-Toujours

 1. Discover the Natural History Museum & the Jardin des Plantes

 Located in the 5th arrondissement of Paris, the Natural History Museum is a perfect place for kids aged 3 and over.
 First, inside the museum, the Evolution Gallery (Grande Galerie de l’Evolution) is very impressive with all its realistic models of extinct species.
 Then outside the museum, the “Jardin des Plantes” is a lovely 17th century garden to enjoy a stroll with your kids.
 Moreover, inside this garden you will find a playground, some greenhouses and even a zoo with more than 200 species of animals like panthers, crocodiles or orang-utans !

 2. Be Amazed at the Palais de la Découverte

-When visiting Paris with Kids, the Palais de la Decouverte is a must!
+When visiting Paris with children, the Palais de la Decouverte is a must!
 It is located in the 8th arrondissement of Paris near the “Grand Palais”.
 It is another magical place for kids on top of being a beautiful building erected for the 1900 universal exhibition.
 It is a science museum where lots of experiments are done to enable kids to learn about astronomy, biology, chemistry, earth sciences…in a playful way.
 Different rooms are dedicated to each topic and make the experience very instructive for kids.
 Some temporary exhibits are also in display, like the current one on the Dinosaurs.
 And, if you speak French, do not miss a session at the planetarium!